krnese/AzureDeploy/OMS/MSOMS/Solutions/recoveryservices/README.md

 ![alt text](images/siterecovery2.png "Azure Site Recovery overview")

-## Monitoring additional Recovery & Backup vaults
+## Scale-out: Adding additional vaults

 The solution is designed to support multiple Recovery & Backup vaults - also across subscriptions.
 To add another Recovery & Backup vault to the solution, you simply have to deploy this template and provide the workspace Id and the workspace Key for the workspace where you already have deployed the solution.